-The line practiced serious travel class segregation during its early years: first class, British colonial officers and the mostly European residents of upscale Victoria Peak who previously were forced to make the precariously steep trip up the mountain via sedan chair; second class, British military officers and Hong Kong’s police force; and third class, animals and everyone else.
+The line observed travel class segregation during its early years.
+First class was reserved for British colonial officers and the mostly European residents of upscale Victoria Peak who previously were forced to make the precariously steep trip up the mountain via sedan chair.
+Second class was composed of British military officers and Hong Kong’s police force.
+Third class was for animals and everyone else.
 Each section paid a different one-way fare: First class passengers doled out 30 cents; second class, 20 cents; and plebs, 10 cents.
 Naturally, the governor of Hong Kong had his own reserved seat from 1908 through 1942.

 Photo: Hans-Rudolf Stoll/Flickr

 Last but not least, this slope-ascending railway in the German city of Dresden will manage to stop even the most worldly, been-there/done-that funicular aficionados dead in their tracks.
 “Hold up there just a minute, Betty Sue.
 What in god’s green Earth is that?”